 How to apply: 5-step process

-1. Check your LHC base day.
-Email any health fund to request your LHC base day letter — free, 2 to 3 business days.
+1. Check your LHC loading.
+Your fund can confirm the loading that would apply to you from your date of birth and hospital-cover history.
 This tells you what loading you’d face if you signed up today.

 2. Decide on a tier.
-Basic to dodge MLS and stop the LHC clock.
+Basic to avoid MLS and stop future LHC loading.
 Bronze or Silver for broader cover.
-Gold for pregnancy / hip+knee surgery.
+Gold for pregnancy / hip and knee replacement.

 4. Compare via Compare the Market.
-Free, ~60 seconds.
-Check 30+ funds in one screen for your tier and excess.
+Free for you to compare — takes minutes.
+Compare a range of leading funds in one screen for your tier and excess.

 5. Sign up before 1 July.
 If you’re between birthdays 30 and 31, get cover before the next 1 July to stay penalty-free.